 How one town in the path of totality is prepping for an eclipse influx

-Stowe, a town of fewer than 800 residents, is normally quiet in April.
+Stowe, a town of just over 5000 residents, is normally quiet in April.
 But this weekend marks an eclipse tourist invasion, writes Amber Jamieson

 On Monday afternoon, the Vermont town of Stowe will plunge into semi-darkness for two minutes and 48 seconds during the solar eclipse.